-Throughout the past couple of years, big data has been used more and more by businesses, leading to an uptick in available big data jobs.
+Throughout the past couple of years, big data has been used more and more by businesses, leading to an uptick in available big data jobs in the USA.
 Qualified professionals in the field are in extreme demand, which explains their higher-than-average salaries.

 * Based on Data Accumulated